 Publish an app in Power BI

 In Power BI, you can create official packaged content, then distribute it to a broad audience as an app.
 You create apps in workspaces, where you can collaborate on Power BI content with your colleagues.
-Then you can publish the finished apps to large groups of people in your organization.
+Then you can publish the finished app to large groups of people in your organization.
+The article Install and use apps with dashboards and reports outlines the app user experience.

 Your business users often need multiple Power BI dashboards and reports to run their business.
 With Power BI apps, you can create collections of dashboards and reports and publish these collections as apps to your whole organization or to specific people or groups.
 For you as a report creator or admin, apps make it easier to manage permissions on these collections.